codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.0.0.md

 -   Improved the loading times of the Organization Overview and Repositories list pages using a short-lived cache in the user's browser.
 (CY-5793)

--   If your organization has **less than 100 repositories** it's now possible to sort the [**Repositories list** page](https://docs.codacy.com/v7.0/organizations/managing-repositories/) using the available columns.
+-   The [**Repositories list** page](https://docs.codacy.com/v7.0/organizations/managing-repositories/) now allows sorting the list of repositories using the available columns in organizations with less than 100 repositories.
 (CY-5695)

--   It's now possible to click on the organization overview chart to drill down on the information and understand which repositories require attention to improve the organization's code quality.
+-   The [**Overall quality** chart](https://docs.codacy.com/v7.0/organizations/organization-overview/#overall-quality-chart) now allows drilling down on the information to understand which repositories require attention to improve the organization's code quality.
 (CY-5580)

     ![Drilling down on the Overall quality chart](../images/cy-5580.png)